Is Tap Water Safe? Brain Eating Amoeba and Neti Pots Warning

 DON’T use tap water for nasal flushes, doctors warn: Doctors are both singing the praises of nasal washes and offering stern warnings.
 While rinsing out the sinus cavities can benefit those who suffer from colds, allergies and asthma, there’s a world of difference about the type of water you should use.
 Not under any circumstances, they warn, should you do a nasal wash with tap water – it could prove fatal.
 Catholic Online

 And this is not an isolated case.
 Children and seniors are particularly vulnerable, because of developing or challenged immune systems.
 A healthy immune system may catch it, but why risk your health when you don’t have to.
-Here’s one of many reports of this type of brain eating amoeba that is found in swimming pools, lakes, fresh water ponds and tap water:

 Look into drinking some type of filtered water, whether it be from reverse osmosis, water distiller or water ionizers, please just don’t use or drink the tap.
 Use it only to clean and rinse things.
 I just got a whole house water purification system and it does the job so I don’t have to worry about the water damaging my brain, liver or other organs.
 If you swim in a fresh water pond, I recommend taking some Natural Zeolite before and after you do so, so it can protect your health and allow you to do what you want to do without risk.
 Liquid Zeolite and OxySilver (Great for neutralizing the bacteria that cause sinusitis) can be easy to carry around if you’re on the go.